Varieties with too many rational points: Proof of the main results

 Here $\tau_{\lambda}$ denotes the Tamagawa measure associated to the height function $H_\lambda$ and $\overline{X(k)}$ denotes the closure of $X(k)$ inside $X(\Adele_k)$.
 Note that $\alpha(X)$ and $\beta(X)$ are independent of the choice of height function and so do not concern us.
 Since $\overline{X(k)} \subset X(\Adele_k)$ we have $\tau_{\lambda}(\overline{X(k)}) \leq \tau_{\lambda}(X(\Adele_k))$.
 Moreover, if we let $r=\dim X$, then we have

 where $\Delta_k$ denotes the discriminant of $k$ and the $c_v$ are a family of ``convergence factors''.
-The only part of the above expression which concerns us is $\tau_{w,\lambda}(X(k_w))$, which is a continuous function of $\lambda$ due to the continuity of the metric $\|\cdot\|_{w,\lambda}$.
+The only part of the above expression which concerns us is $\tau_{w,\lambda}(X(k_w))$.
 Therefore, by \eqref{eqn:equal}, to prove the result it suffices to show that

 As $X(k_w)$ is compact it may be covered by finitely many $w$-adic coordinate patches, so in order to prove (\ref{eqn:Tamagawa_goal}) it suffices to work locally.
 Let $x_1,\dots,x_r$ be a collection of $w$-adic local coordinates on some coordinate patch $U \subset X(k_w)$.
 On $U$ the measure $\tau_{w,\lambda}$ is given by $\|s\|_{w,\lambda} |\mathrm{d}x_1|_w\dots|\mathrm{d}x_r|_w,$ where